 What Features Should I Look for in a Podcast Host?

 Choosing the right podcast host can be very difficult if you don't know what you're looking for.
-There are numerous options out there, which means you need to have clear criteria before you start searching.
+There are numerous options out there, which means you need to have clear criteria before you start searching the top podcast platforms.

 To begin with, the best podcast hosts should have some special features that you won't always find with a standard web host.
 Central among these is having enough storage and bandwidth to cater to your audience.